Macrostrat/column-ingestion/README.md

   developed dataset including bed-scale lithostratigraphic data, facies information, and datasets beyond this specification linked into the column framework (samples, notes, carbon isotope measurements, and sequence-stratigraphic surfaces) (Daven Quinn, 2026).

 ## Ingestion approach

+The `units` sheet is the core of the ingestion format, carrying information about individual stratigraphic intervals and their positions within a column.
+However, the scale of units varies dramatically between scales of stratigraphic columns.
+These templates support a range of approaches to defining units, with shorthands that can speed data entry for common use cases.

 ### Chronostratigraphic columns